Dual MBA and MSc in International Hospitality Business

 Intensive Academic Curriculum

-You will study full-time and be immersed in the hospitality industry, learning from GEM and Glion faculty members who are experts in their respective fields.
+Studying full time, you will be immersed in a world of five-star hospitality and academic rigor as you evolve among the GEM and GIHE faculty members who are leading experts in their fields.

 International Exposure and Network

-On campus you will live and study among students of nearly 100 different nationalities.
+On campus you will live and study among students of over 90 different nationalities.
 Conferences and company visits also bring hospitality leaders and recruiters to the campus to maximize your career planning and networking resources.

 Balanced Skills and Knowledge

-This dual -degree program strengthens both “hard” and “soft” management skills.
-Plus, you can tailor your education to your professional goals with a wide selection of elective courses.
+This dual-degree program strengthens both “hard” and “soft” management skills.
+Plus, you can tailor your education to your professional goals with a selection of elective courses.

 Accelerated Career Development

 Through dedicated workshops, you will learn strategies and methods to advance your career using the latest technology.
-Additionally, you will complete an extensive management project of a high professional standard to bolster your CV and portfolio.
+Additionally, you will complete a Capstone Project to add to your CV and portfolio.

 What you will study on the program